 6. add 200 grams chopped mushrooms and (⅔ or ¾) cup peas/matar.

 7. stir and saute for 2 to 3 mins.

-8. then add 2 cups water and salt as required. cover the pan with a lid and cook till the peas are softened. please check point no 7 and notes section in the recipe details for more info on the quality of peas and amount of water to be added.
+8. then add 2 cups water and salt as required. cover the pan with a lid and cook till the peas are softened. please check point no 7-9 and notes section in the recipe card above for more info on the quality of peas and amount of water to be added.

 9. once done, sprinkle (¼ or ½) tsp garam masala powder.